Local and regional governments as service providersBack to all news in brief

 We have to ensure its benefits at the workplace and minimize potential risks"While digitalisation can foster more jobs and improve citizens' well-being, it impacts directly the local and regional governments and their employees, for instance, in terms of skills, training, infrastructure or the forms of work.
 Spectacular wealth gains that digitalisation is expected to generate must be redistributed fairly among all members of society."

 This is in substance the message addressed by CEMR and its partner from the social dialogue, EPSU, in a press release on 11 December.
 It follows a joint declaration on the opportunities and challenges of digitalisation in public administration.

-Public services - 06.08.2015consultation about the role of public services within the international negotiations (COP21) to be held in Paris by the end of the year.
+Consultation: how can public services contribute to climate targets?In the frame of its commitment to fight climate change, CEMR and its member associations will participate in a consultation about the role of public services within the international negotiations (COP21) to be held in Paris by the end of the year.
 This consultation was launched by MEPs from the intergroup on public services.

 The results of the consultation will be debated during a conference on "COP 21 & Public Services: what is at stake?" on 15 September at the European Parliament.